marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Delete virtual environment
-In Julia, deleting a virtual environment simply involves removing the project-specific files.
-This removes the isolated environment and its package information.
+Removing the project-specific files deletes environment and its package information.

-Simply delete the Project.toml and Manifest.toml files from your project directory.
+Delete the Project.toml and Manifest.toml files from your project directory.

 #### Sharing environments
 To share your project environment: